nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Previously, in the [Add Finance Records](#521-add-finance-records-add_finance) section, we have created a finance record.
 Now, lets try to delete it from NUStorage using `delete_finance`.

-**NOTE** If you are reading this section without having read the previous section, please ensure that your NUStorage application has at least one finance record stored.
+If you are reading this section without having read the previous section, please ensure that your NUStorage application has at least one finance record stored.
 If you are unclear on how to do so, refer to the [Adding finance records](#521-add-finance-records-add_finance) section.

 **:information_source: Using the command:** Below are instructions on how to use the `delete_finance` command.